bresilla/website/content/about.md

 - Quantum computing ???

+ Here is where he tracks what he's currently learning, what skills already has obtained, and what has in plan for the future:
+{{% button progress two %}} PROGRESS {{% /button %}}

 <h4 style="background-color: #04f977; color: black; padding: 4px;">$ find $HOME -type f -name "everyday" _</h4>

 <p align="justify">